ubffm/oaipmharvest/README.md

                         Harvest only items that where published before the specified date
 ```

-To harvest a specific OAI, you have to provide a conf-file.
+To harvest a specific OAI endpoint, you have to provide a conf-file.
 An example conf-file for the
 most basic use case could be `conf/my-journal.conf` and would contain, for example:

 ```